Melissa Partners with Esri to Power Retail Ecommerce Operations with Data Accuracy

 Clean, enhanced address data pairs with Esri’s ArcGIS for customer insight; improves shopper experience, optimizes deliveries, and prevents fraud

-RANCHO SANTA MARGARITA, Calif., Jan.
-24, 2024 (GLOBE NEWSWIRE) -- Melissa, a leading provider of global data quality, identity verification, and address management solutions, today announced its partnership with Esri, supporting retailers with optimized address data that improves ecommerce operations.
+Rancho Santa Margarita, CALIF – January 24, 2024 – Melissa, a leading provider of global data quality, identity verification, and address management solutions, today announced its partnership with Esri, supporting retailers with optimized address data that improves ecommerce operations.
 Melissa’s data quality tools promote faster, error-free order processing that drives convenience and competitive value, while Esri’s market-leading location services enable accurate, on-time delivery.

 “Melissa data accuracy solutions can have even greater impact on retail ecommerce operations when combined with the ArcGIS System,” said Bud Walker, chief information officer, Melissa.
 “Today’s online buying habits give retailers an opportunity to blend data quality with location services to foster both customer satisfaction and brand loyalty for the win.”